 Below are ten of the most popular remodeling projects, along with estimates of costs and percentage of value recovered, according to the National Association of the Remodeling Industry and the National Association of REALTORS®.
 While the numbers and percentages vary, the cumulative results show that home improvement is often well worth the investment and effort.

-If you’re considering rolling up your sleeves, or hiring someone to do the work for you, a home equity line of credit from OCCU is a great way to make those home improvements happen.
+If you’re considering rolling up your sleeves, or hiring someone to do the work for you, a home equity line of credit (HELOC) from OCCU is a great way to make those home improvements happen.

 Source: 2015 Remodeling Impact Report